-Stewart recently completed his doctorate at Edinburgh University and Edinburgh College of Art.
+Stewart completed his doctorate in 2010 at Edinburgh University and Edinburgh College of Art.
 It was the first joint PhD between those two institutions.

 Before turning to glass in 2000 Stewart worked in animation as a production designer chiefly at the BBC and Channel 4 (UK).

 Glass Making, Kiln Casting, Pate de Verre, Historical Glass, Mould Making